Bothwell Street BioLink

 Tree removal

-The project will involve the removal of some declining and dead trees along the median, as well as some Desert Ash (a weed species).
+The project involved the removal of some declining and dead trees along the median, as well as some Desert Ash (a weed species).

-The majority of the trees programmed for removal are poor quality or in the advanced stages of decline.
-A small number of trees to be removed are moderate quality trees, though with a limited useful life expectancy.
-These trees are being removed to increase the bio-diversity benefits the project will bring.
-A number of high value trees (including Desert Ash) are being retained, these will continue provide aesthetic and environmental benefits while the new generation of trees establish.
+The majority of the trees removed were poor quality or in the advanced stages of decline.
+A small number of trees were moderate quality trees, though with a limited useful life expectancy.
+Those trees were removed to increase the bio-diversity benefits the project will bring.
+A number of high value trees (including Desert Ash) were retained.
+These provide aesthetic and environmental benefits while the new generation of trees establish.

-The trees will be replaced with native trees, including locally indigenous species, to enhance local biodiversity.
+The trees were replaced with native trees, including locally indigenous species, to enhance local biodiversity.

-The trees being removed can be seen on the following maps:
+The trees removed can be seen on the following maps:

 Tawny Frogmouths

 In relation to nesting Tawny Frogmouths, or any fauna protected by the Wildlife Act 1975 or the Native Flora and Fauna Guarantee Act 1988, tree removal does not occur if nesting sites are observed, or if any form of native fauna is otherwise inhabiting the tree.
-City of Port Phillip’s contractor will either wait till an affected tree is no longer inhabited or engage a suitably qualified ecologist to relocate.
+City of Port Phillip’s contractor waited till an affected tree was no longer inhabited or engaged a suitably qualified ecologist to relocate.

-As a number of the larger trees along Bothwell Street are not being cut down, City of Port Phillip believes that sufficient nesting opportunities remain both in Bothwell Street, as well as in its immediate vicinity.
+As a number of the larger trees along Bothwell Street were not cut down, City of Port Phillip believed that sufficient nesting opportunities remained in Bothwell Street and nearby.

 The Biolink has been designed to introduce an understorey layer of native indigenous plants selected for their biodiversity value.
 The indigenous garden beds were designed in consultation with Westgate Biodiversity: Bili Nursery to include plants known to attract local pollinators and other insects.
 We anticipate that over time these plants will plants will attract the kinds of food sources (insects and other invertebrates) which sustain local avian and reptile fauna.
 The Biolink is also introducing habitat features like logs, boulders and ephemeral water sources (water wells carved into mudstone) to further support local wildlife.
 9 nesting boxes will also be included along the median.